Samwalton9/1Lib1Ref/README.md

 or schedule it for hourly runs with

 > toolforge-jobs run 1lib1ref --command 1Lib1Ref/update_1lib1ref.sh --image tf-python39 --schedule "10 * * * *"

+# Subsequent instructions
+To get the script running for the latest campaign:
+* SSH in to Toolforge ([instructions](https://wikitech.wikimedia.org/wiki/Help:Toolforge)) and `become update-1lib1ref`
+* Edit `$HOME/1Lib1Ref/update_1lib1ref.py`
+** Replace the value of `spreadsheet_key` on line 9 with the key from this campaign's spreadsheet URL ** Update `dates` on line 11 with the relevant campaign start and end dates ** On line 26 update the list of hashtags to track
+* Check `toolforge-jobs list` to confirm that the job is still scheduled.